zuri-training/Team-100_AnimaLib/README.md

 ```
 change directory to the project folder created after cloning.
 For window users use the command provided below.

 For other Operating System Users, Kindly follow online documentation or guide on how to change directory.

 ```bash
 cd <directoryname>
 ```
-Creating a virtual environment (this is optional but advisable)
+Creating a virtual environment (this is optional but advisable).

 For window users use the command below.
 If created successfully, activate the virtual environment.
 For other Operating System Users, kindly follow online documentation or guide on how to install and activate your virtual environment.